garciazapiain/panoramap/README.md

 # Panoramap

-App that allows you to take a glance at a panoramic picture and get some more information of what you see.
+App that allows you to take a glance at a panoramic picture and get more information of what you see.

 ### How to run app for the first time